-The Federal Ministry for Economic Affairs and Energy today published a .
+The Federal Ministry for Economic Affairs and Energy today published a study on the digitisation of administrative services for businesses.
 It identifies the most important 100 out of a total of approximately 5,500 administrative services for businesses, and collates them in a total of 19 “business situations”.

 The study commissioned by the Federal Ministry for Economic Affairs and Energy offers the first guidance as to what contacts between administration and business should be prioritised in terms of digitisation in order to render the interaction efficient and to cut the costs of bureaucracy.
 The selection of the “business situations” was based both on the burden of bureaucracy on companies, frequency and complexity of interaction, and also on strategic aspects of keeping Germany competitive as a base for business.

 According to this, companies’ most frequent contacts with the administration involve statistical and reporting requirements; the volume of this varies widely from sector to sector.
 The greatest burden derives from contacts with the administration in the field of “taxes and charges”.

 The study, entitled “Top 100 – the most important and frequently used administrative services for businesses” was compiled by ]init[ AG für digitale Kommunikation, with contributions from Prof.--Professor Dr--Doctor Martin Brüggemeier (Berlin University of Applied Sciences) and Prof.--Professor Dr--Doctor Tino Schuppan (University of Applied Labour Studies of the Federal Employment Agency).